dortania/vanilla-laptop-guide-legacy/OpenCore/config-laptop.plist/icelake.md

 * **SpoofVendor**: YES
   * Swaps vendor field for Acidanthera, generally not safe to use Apple as a vendor in most case
 * **AdviseWindows**: NO
-  * Used for when the EFI partition isn't first on the windows drive
+  * Used for when the EFI partition isn't first on the Windows drive

 **UpdateDataHub**: YES